programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 As historians, we can leverage data on sister cities to explore new questions about international connections and their implications.
 By examining this data, we can investigate whether regional, cultural, economic, or religious factors influence the formation of sister-city partnerships.
 For instance, we can assess if geographic proximity, shared language, or similar population size play a role in the likelihood of two cities establishing a relationship.
 We can also explore whether historical tensions or alliances, such as those between Germany, France, and Poland, or the shared linguistic heritage of Spanish-speaking cities in the Americas, shape these partnerships.

 Throughout this tutorial, we will look at ggplot2 to shed light on some of these questions and others.
-The approach will be largely exploratory [https://en.wikipedia.org/wiki/Exploratory_data_analysis] as a way to identify patterns, trends, and relationships in the data.
+The approach will be largely [exploratory](https://en.wikipedia.org/wiki/Exploratory_data_analysis) as a way to identify patterns, trends, and relationships in the data.
 The hope is that by doing so, we can uncover new insights and generate hypotheses for further research.

 ### Loading Data with readr

 Before importing data, it is important to understand how it may be formatted.
 Common spreadsheet applications, such as Microsoft Excel or Apple Numbers, place data in a proprietary format.
-While there are packages to read in Excel data, such as [`readxl`](https://readxl.tidyverse.org/), it is recommended to use open formats, such as .csv (comma-separated values) or .tsv (tab-separated values) whenever possible.
+While there are packages to read in Excel data, such as [readxl](https://readxl.tidyverse.org/), it is recommended to use open formats, such as `.csv` (comma-separated values) or `.tsv` (tab-separated values) whenever possible.
 This has the advantage of being more accessible and compatible with a wider range of software tools.
 Additionally, these formats are more likely to be readable in the future, as they are not tied to any specific application or version.

-R has built-in commands for reading in these files, but we will use the package [`readr`](https://readr.tidyverse.org/) from the tidyverse ecosystem. readr can read most of the common formats you will encounter.
-For our particular dataset, we will be reading in a .csv file.
+R has built-in commands for reading in these files, but we will use the package [readr](https://readr.tidyverse.org/) from the tidyverse ecosystem. readr can read most of the common formats you will encounter.
+For our particular dataset, we will be reading in a `.csv` file.
 Let’s go ahead and [download the dataset](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/visualizing-data-with-r-and-ggplot2/sistercities.csv) and place it in the current working directory of our project.
 We will first need to load the readr library.
 Next, we can use the [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html) with the file path.

 ```